akramh/pi-facedetect-security-camera/README.md

 # pi-facedetect-security-camera
 Raspberry Pi security camera with face detection

 This is a simple raspberry pi camera that detects motion and once it does tries to match to faces that it already know.
+This is all based on the work from pyimagesearch by Adrian Rosebrock at https://www.pyimagesearch.com/

+I put together a couple of his projects together to get this to work

 Example of how to run